 3. Treat wounds and burns

-A 2005 study published in the British Journal of Surgery found all but one of patients who suffered from wounds and leg ulcers showed improvement after a direct application of honey to the injury.
-This comes from the antibiotic properties in honey, which can be a natural healer and combat many major bacteria strains.
+A 2005 study published in the British Journal of Surgery found all but one of the patients who suffered from wounds and leg ulcers showed improvement after a direct application of honey to the injured skin [source].
+This comes from the antibiotic properties in honey, which can heal the skin naturally and combat many major bacterial strains.
+It is also a natural anti-inflammatory agent that actually helps the skin heal itself by various means [source].

 4. Boost your immunity